coffeebe4code/disc/README.md

   :mouse ""
   :debug ("mouse key is %s\n" :mouse))
 ```
 types are special in that they have access to their `keys` anywhere within the declared `type` scope.
+This is why the expression in `:debug` can access `:mouse`

-`printf` is seemingly very robust, and we want to be able to pass in any of the accepted arguments, but you are in the `dynamic` and `weak` tutorial.
-So we could, just force `printf` to figure out all this for us.
+`printf` is robust.
+How do we ensure that we use printf as it is intended?Since you are in the `dynamic` and `weak` tutorial, we are going to let `printf` do the heavy lifting.
+Sure, you might accidentally use printf incorrectly, pass it 20 arguments?
+30 arguments?
+Will it break?
+See the `strong` and `static` tutorial to learn about how to do this safely.

 Here is the full look at generics and interfaces in action.
 ```